-If you want to skip step three altogether, ditch the bucket and cleaning cloth and instead, elevate your cleaning experience with the O-Cedar ProMist® MAX Microfiber Spray Mop.
-The 180° dual-sided mop head gives you 2x the cleaning power.
-It’s microfiber mop pad is 100% machine washable and is good for up to 100 washes.
+If you want to skip step three altogether, elevate your cleaning experience with the O-Cedar ProMist® MAX Microfiber Spray Mop.
+The 180° dual-sided mop head lets you clean your floors fast.
+It’s microfiber mop pad is reusable and machine washable.
+For best results, replace your microfiber mop pad every 3-6 months.
 Safe to use on all hard floor surfaces, the ProMist® MAX can be used on hardwood, tile, vinyl, laminate, ceramic, marble or stone surfaces.

 STEP #5: Cover Scratches

 Covering and concealing scratches that remain after dry and wet mopping is all part of the cleaning process.
 Take a crayon that is the color of your wood floor and rub it on the scratch to fill in the scratch or gap.
 If you don’t have any crayons on hand, you can visit your local hardware store and ask a flooring expert to help you pick out a wood crayon specifically designed for filling in wood floor scratches.
 Be sure to bring in a sample or picture of your wood floors so you can make an exact color match!
 After you fill in the gap with your wood crayon, turn a blowdryer on high and use it to heat the area where you applied the crayon.
 Lastly, buff the area with a soft cloth.